Puami/Music_Recommender/README.md

 # Music_Recommender
-So we are working on a bot that helps you find your favorite musics among the musics your search for or the musics you want to hear or download on your phone. this bot helps you reach your intrests in different genre of musics or different singers and gives you the simillar songs that you like based on what you have searched. this bot has additional features like download the music or play the music online and even mark that song as your favorite song. we keep the progress everyday and will the update the bot and our repository.
+So we are working on a bot that helps you find your favorite musics among the musics your search for or the musics you want to hear or download on your phone. this bot helps you reach your intrests in different genre of musics or different singers and gives you the simillar songs that you like based on what you have searched for. this bot has additional features like download the music or play the music online and even mark that song as your favorite song. we keep the progress everyday and will the update the bot and our repository.